Limits And Access

 What Is Limited By Default

-- Ordinary free-tier tenants can send up to 10 outbound emails per rolling 24 hours.
+- Ordinary free-tier tenants can send up to 10 external-recipient emails per rolling 24 hours.

-- Ordinary free-tier tenants can send up to 1 outbound email per rolling 1 hour.
+- Ordinary free-tier tenants can send up to 1 external-recipient email per rolling 1 hour.

 - Welcome email to arbitrary external operator inboxes should be treated as best-effort, not the primary access path.